 We found the camera took less than a minute to set up over a wired connection, and its native web interface is very easy to use.
 From here, setting up a wireless connection is simplicity itself: you can choose your SSID from a list, or simply use the WPS button on the side of the camera.

 The M1065-LW impressed us with its video quality.
-Its live view is pin-sharp, with excellent contrast and colour balance.
-You can choose from 10 resolutions and configure multiple stream profiles, so you can set up different image sizes, frame rates and compression levels to suit different destinations.
+Its live view is pin-sharp, with excellent contrast and color balance.
+You can choose from 10 resolutions and configure multiple stream profiles, so you can set up different image sizes, frame rates, and compression levels to suit different destinations.

-For night-time operation, the IR illuminator has a range of 10 metres and switches on automatically when light levels drop.
-We found the PIR sensor also worked well, with movement within 6 metres triggering our alert actions.
+For night-time operation, the IR illuminator has a range of 10 meters and switches on automatically when light levels drop.
+We found the PIR sensor also worked well, with movement within 6 meters triggering our alert actions.